Discrimination

 For example, a provision which is causing less favourable treatment to be suffered by working mothers could be regarded as indirectly discriminatory on the grounds of one sex.

-In addition, a criterion or practice which required individuals to work on certain days of the week which may ordinarily be set aside for religious reasons could amount to less favourable treatment on the grounds of religion or belief.
+In addition, a criterion or practice which requires employees to work on days normally reserved for religious observance could be considered discriminatory based on religion or belief.

 Written grievance

-Employees who believe that they may have been subjected to discriminatory treatment would be advised to issue a formal written grievance under the ACAS code of practice governing workplace disputes.
+Employees who believe that they may have been subjected to discriminatory treatment would be advised to issue a formal written grievance.
+This is under the ACAS code of practice governing workplace disputes.

-This will require their employer to instigate a formal process to address their concerns including investigating those concerns setting up a meeting to discuss those concerns and issuing a written conclusion with reasons for that conclusion together with the right of appeal.
+It will require their employer to instigate a formal process to address their concerns.
+This includes investigating those concerns and setting up a meeting to discuss the concerns.
+Then there will be a written conclusion issued with reasons for that conclusion together with the right of appeal.

-If an employee remains unhappy following the conclusion of a formal grievance process, they are at liberty to issue a claim in the employment tribunal within three months of the date of the alleged act or omission which they say gives rise to a claim of discrimination.
+If an employee remains unhappy following the conclusion of a formal grievance process, they are at liberty to issue a claim in the employment tribunal.
+This must be done within three months of the date of the alleged act or omission which they say gives rise to a claim of discrimination.

 Before you sign